+Vidhyarthi Bhavan, the legendary eatery has been reigning supreme in the dosa and coffee department since 1943.
+Whether you’re a true blue Bangalorean or a noob in town, you owe this place a pilgrimage.
 The ravenous students of National High School and Acharya Patashala, inspired Venkatramana Ural, a native of Udupi, to start a small canteen just for them in 1943.
-The prices were kept low and the eats delicious.
+The prices were kept low and the food, delicious.
 Soon, word spread beyond the student community, and the adults flocked in.
 Flanked by the colourful stalls of Gandhi Bazaar, Vidhyarthi Bhavan sits unassumingly in the midst of the bustling market.

-After supplying your name to the waiting attendant, you wait around in small courtyard with other hungry customers.
+After supplying your name to the waiting attendant, you wait around in a small courtyard with other hungry customers.
 Once in, you grab the nearest vacant bench.
 Soon, one of the waiters, with his dhoti folded up to his waist, makes an appearance and takes your order; they never use a pen or paper and yet their orders are always spot on.